fountain-of-love/advanced-technology-and-infrastructure/13-laws-of-technology.md

 ---

-## W VII: Collaboration & Interoperability
+## W VIII: Collaboration & Interoperability

 **Core Definition**
 No system stands alone.
 Collaboration is the human dimension; interoperability is the technical counterpart.
 Together they ensure IT flourishes as an ecosystem of people and parts, not silos or monoliths.
 This wisdom insists that systems and teams thrive by working with, not against, each other.